 So, I just love this simple little dish, a wonderful take on meatballs.
 I love to serve mine with a big platter of cous cous.
 For those not familiar, cous cous is actually kind of pasta.
 Durum wheat, combined with water and then steamed and firmed into tiny balls of pasta.
 It's has a wonderful taste and texture and the perfect vehicle for sauces.
 Because they are so tiny, cous cous can be simply rehydrated from dried and used after about 15 minutes soaking in hot water.
 This makes for a simple accompaniment to the tangy tomato sauce.

-Moroccan Kefta Tagine
+How to make my Moroccan Kefta Tagine